logzio/influxql-to-promql-converter/README.md

 Usage
 ========
 1. Clone the repository
+2. Navigate to the project folder and install the requirements: ```pip install -r requirements.txt```
-2. Edit the configuration file with your settings (see below for example)
+3. Edit the configuration file with your settings (see below for example)
-3. Run the script:
+4. Run the script:

 ```
 # python3 main.py